9. Database access

 - Closing the connection

-Steps 2 and 3 are performed repeatedly, with the connection closing only at the end of database operations.
-Open connections are limited resources in a DBMS.
+Steps 2 and 3 are carried out repeatedly, with the connection being closed only when the database is no longer being used.
+Open connections are limited resources of a SGBD.
 They must be conserved.
-Therefore, we will always seek to limit the lifetime of an open connection.
-In the example studied, the connection is closed after each SQL statement.
-A new connection is opened for the next SQL statement.
+This is why we always try to limit the lifetime of an open connection.
+In this example, the connection is closed after each SQL command.
+A new connection is opened for the next SQL order.
 Opening and closing a connection is costly.
-To reduce this cost, some DBMSs offer the concept of connection pools: during application initialization, N connections are opened and assigned to the pool.
-They remain open until the application ends.
+To reduce this cost, some SGBD offer the notion of connection pools open: when the application is initialized, N connections are opened and assigned to the pool.
+They remain open until the end of the application.
 When the application opens a connection, it receives one of the N connections already open in the pool.
-When it closes the connection, it is simply returned to the pool.
-The advantage of this system is that it is transparent to the developer: the program does not need to be modified to use the connection pool.
-The configuration of the connection pool depends on the DBMS.
+When it closes the connection, it simply returns it to the pool.
+The advantage of this system is that it is transparent to the developer: the program does not have to be modified to use the connection pool.
+Connection pool configuration is dependent on SGBD.

-We are primarily interested in the execution of SQL SELECT statements.
-The ExecuteSelect method in our example program is as follows:
+First, we look at the execution of SQL orders Select.
+The method ExecuteSelect of our example program is as follows:

 // execute a Select query